General Information: Initiative, Referendum, and Recall

 General Information: Charter Amendment

-In addition to initiative and referendum, direct lawmaking by local voters can be accomplished through amendments to the charter document itself.
+In addition to initiative and referendum and recall, direct lawmaking by local voters can be accomplished through amendments to the charter document itself.
 Under Section 9.004 of the Texas Local Government Code, citizens can compel the city council to call an election on a proposed charter amendment.
 The process required is submission of a valid petition signed by 5% of the qualified voters of the city or 20,000, whichever number is less.

 Requirements for Percentages/Numbers of Valid Signatures on Various Types of Petitions: